martynawozniak/moore-automaton-simulator/README.md

 This project is a **dynamic C library** implementing a simulator for Moore finite state machines (FSM).
 The library supports creating automata with customizable transition and output functions, connecting and disconnecting automata, and simulating synchronous steps across multiple machines.

+## Notes

+This project was implemented as part of an academic assignment in the course **Computer Architecture and Operating Systems**

 ## Features

 - Memory safety with error handling and support for valgrind verification.